kaiusov/aws-eks-iac/README.md

 - implement disaster recovery plan and backups according to budget and requirements

 # Misc
-- Prod can't be prod unless there is a dev environment set up for development and testing.
-This repo would allow to spin up an identical dev environment with minimum effort.
+- prod can't be prod unless there is a dev environment set up for development and testing. this repo would allow to spin up an identical dev environment with minimum effort.
+- re-check all the versions of every provider and tool, check all the compatibilities and version constraints and lock them and also commit .terraform.lock.hcl files in all the tg module folders of the repo.
-- I see that terragrunt changed the root terragrunt.hcl to root.hcl.
-This is something I would later address.
+- terragrunt changed the root terragrunt.hcl to root.hcl. this is something I would later address.
 ```bash
 WARN   [prod/eks] Using `terragrunt.hcl` as the root of Terragrunt configurations is an anti-pattern, and no longer recommended.
 In a future version of Terragrunt, this will result in an error.
 You are advised to use a differently named file like `root.hcl` instead.
 For more information, see https://terragrunt.gruntwork.io/docs/migrate/migrating-from-root-terragrunt-hcl
   ```